manuelarte/embeddedstructfieldcheck/README.md

 ```

 - `forbid-mutex`: `true|false` (default `false`)
-   Checks that `sync.Mutex` is not used as an embedded field.
+   Checks that `sync.Mutex` and `sync.RWMutex` are not used as embedded fields.
 - `fix`: `true|false` (default `false`)
    Fix the case when there is no space between the embedded fields and the regular fields.